hbcesar/FAIR4FOIS-fdp-populator/README.md

 * The **FDPP** converts the metadata from the Excel sheet into RDF documents.
 * The **FDPP** publishes the RDF into the connected FAIR Data Point.

-## EJPRD
+## EJP RD
-The EJPRD version of the tool is being prepared for users, and is in the VP branch of this repository.
+The EJP RD version of this tool requires special configuration of the FAIR Data Point.